 At present, Talisay’s road network is considerably sufficient although its necessity for improvement to facilitate the movement of goods and services from large commercial areas is encouraged; other roads are gravel filled and even become impassable during the rainy season that which is more aggravated by poor drainage causing flood to the roadways.
 These roads need improvement.

-Based on 2015 data, there are 2,026 L2 Type installed in 4 barangays, 3,277 L3 Type installed in 17 barangays, The rest of households (58.2%) which are not connected to piped water system or obtain water from deep wells, get through the following means: 1) buy water from connected households, 2) water ration, 3) rainwater, and 4) spring/river.
+Based on 2015 data, there are 2,026 L2 Type installed in 4 barangays, and 3,277 L3 Type installed in 17 barangays, The rest of the households (58.2%) which are not connected to the piped water system or obtain water from deep wells, get through the following means: 1) buy water from connected households, 2) water ration, 3) rainwater and 4) spring/river.

-Plans are a foot to construct a fish landing area force located near the completed multi-million public market project at Poblacion.
-A temporary boat-docking terminal has been established presently at the Poblacion Shore area.
+Plans are afoot to construct a fish port located near the completed multi-million public market project at Poblacion.
+A temporary boat-docking terminal has been established at the Poblacion Shore area.